DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 you need to switch the context from the main window to this `<iframe>` (and then probably back).
 Likewise, if several `<iframes>` are involved in your test, you will have to switch between them.

-To do this, use the `switchToIframe` and `switchToMainWindow` methods of the [test controller](../../reference/test-api/testcontroller/README.md).
+You can use the following methods to achieve this.

 * [Switch To \<iframe\>](../../reference/test-api/testcontroller/switchtoiframe.md)
 * [Switch To Main Window](../../reference/test-api/testcontroller/switchtomainwindow.md)